reshmi-chandran/enquiry/README.md

    ```bash
    npm install
    ```
-2. Copy `env.example` to `.env` and fill in your Brevo API key, sender, and recipient details
+2. Copy `env.example` to `.env` and fill in your SendGrid API key, sender, and recipient details
 3. Run the server
    ```bash
    npm run dev